Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/gear_ground_handling.md

 ![pilot_wheels_light](../../img/pilot_dscg_wheels_light.jpg)

-On the upper left corner of the front cockpit instrument panel is a WHEELS warning lamp that illuminates when the aircraft is below 230 knots without the landing gear lowered.
+In the upper left corner of the front cockpit instrument panel is a WHEELS warning lamp that illuminates when the aircraft is below 230 knots without the landing gear lowered.
 Selecting the gears down or up when the WHEELS lamp is illuminated will cause a warning lamp installed in the Landing Gear Control